We have outlined our procedure and timeline so our customers know what they can expect.

-During the initial call to the office, we collect as much information as possible so that we can be prepared with the correct literature when we go out to do the estimate.
+During the initial call to the office, we collect as much information as possible so that we can be prepared with the correct materials when we go out to do the estimate.

 The estimator will then contact the customer and set an appointment.
 When we’re meeting with the customer, we listen to what the customer would like to have done.
-We then assess the amount of damage and/or work to be done to reach the customers final goal.
-During the assessment, we look around and try to determine if there were any other factors that caused the problem in the 1st place, such as poor down spout location, poor drainage issues causing a basement to leak or a retaining wall to fail, tree roots heaving the concrete, etc. When we do locate such problems, they are brought to the attention of the customer and then discussed.
+We then assess the amount of work to be done to reach the customers final goal.
+During the assessment, we look around and try to determine if there were any factors that can cause problems such as: poor down spout location, poor drainage issues causing a basement to leak or a retaining wall to fail, tree roots heaving the concrete, etc. When we do locate such problems, they are brought to the attention of the customer and then discussed.

 Getting the Job Done Right

-When the job is completed, we talk with the customer to make sure everything is exactly what they wanted, then advise them on the best way to perform any needed maintenance.
+When the job is completed; we meet with the customer to make sure everything is exactly what they wanted, then advise them on the best way to perform any needed maintenance.